cisco-ce/roomos.cisco.com/doc/MTR/WebViews.md

 # Display web content

-We're adding web-view and web-modal features making it possible to display web conten.
-This allows users to interact with web applications or content directly from the interface of your device.
+We're adding web-view and web-modal features making it possible to display web content.
+This allows users to interact with web applications or content directly from the interface of the Cisco device.
 This is useful for things like getting assistance in a room, tracking issues, or using interactive web apps.
 You can launch these web extensions either automatically through predefined actions or from the side panel extension option.
-To use this feature, simply enroll your devices in Webex Control Hub.
+To use this feature, you need to register your device to Control Hub.

 If a web view is opened through code in a macro on passive displays, there is currently no user interface option to close it.
 In such cases, the closure of the web view should also be done programmatically.